timlabs/uscode/United States Code/TITLE 10-ARMED FORCES/Subtitle A-General Military Law/PART I-ORGANIZATION AND GENERAL MILITARY POWERS/CHAPTER 09-DEFENSE BUDGET MATTERS/CHAPTER 09-DEFENSE BUDGET MATTERS.md

 * The Secretary of Defense shall submit to Congress, as a part of the documentation that supports the President's annual budget for the Department of Defense, a budget justification display with respect to embedded mental health providers within each reserve component, including the amount requested for each such component.

 ### §238.
 Cyber mission forces: program elements
-* (a) BUDGET JUSTIFICATION DISPLAY.—The Secretary of Defense shall submit to Congress, as a part of the defense budget materials for fiscal year 2017 and each fiscal year thereafter, a budget justification display that includes—
+* (a) BUDGET JUSTIFICATION DISPLAY.—The Secretary of Defense shall submit to Congress, as a part of the defense budget materials for fiscal year 2021 and each fiscal year thereafter, a budget justification display, in electronic and print formats, that includes—

-  * (1) a major force program category for the five-year defense plan of the Department of Defense for the training, manning, and equipping of the cyber mission forces; and
+  * (1) a major force program category for the five-year defense plan of the Department of Defense for the training, manning, and equipping of the cyber mission forces and the cyberspace operations forces; and

-  * (2) program elements for the cyber mission forces.
+  * (2) program elements for the cyber mission forces and the cyberspace operations forces.

-* (b) WAIVER.—The Secretary may waive the requirement under subsection (a) for fiscal year 2017 if the Secretary—
+* (b) WAIVER.—The Secretary may waive the requirement under subsection (a) for fiscal year 2021 if the Secretary—

-  * (1) determines the Secretary is unable to comply with such requirement for fiscal year 2017; and
+  * (1) determines the Secretary is unable to comply with such requirement for fiscal year 2021; and

-  * (2) establishes a plan to implement the requirement for fiscal year 2018.
+  * (2) establishes a plan to implement the requirement for fiscal year 2022.

+* (c) SUBMISSION.—The Secretary shall provide the displays described in subsection (a)—

+  * (1) in electronic format not later than five days after the submission by the President under section 1105(a) of title 31 of the budget; and

+  * (2) in print format not later than 21 days after the submission by the President under section 1105(a) of title 31 of the budget.

 ### §239.
 National security space programs: major force program and budget assessment
 * (a) ESTABLISHMENT OF MAJOR FORCE PROGRAM.—The Secretary of Defense shall establish a unified major force program for national security space programs pursuant to section 222(b) of this title to prioritize national security space activities in accordance with the requirements of the Department of Defense and national security.